MicrosoftDocs/bot-docs.pt-br/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 ## <a name="settings-scope"></a>Escopo das configurações

-Isso representa qualquer configuração disponibilizada para o bot por meio do sistema de definição das configurações específicas da plataforma.
-Por exemplo, se você estiver desenvolvendo o seu bot usando o C#, essas configurações serão exibidas no arquivo appsettings.json; se estiver desenvolvendo o bot usando o JavaScript, essas configurações serão exibidas no arquivo .env ou no arquivo config.py no desenvolvimento com o Python.
-Além disso, algumas configurações estão contidas nas configurações de ambiente dinâmico no Azure e todas estão disponíveis no escopo das configurações.
+Isso representa quaisquer configurações disponibilizadas para o bot por meio do sistema de configuração de configurações específicas da plataforma, por exemplo, se você estiver desenvolvendo seu bot usando C#, essas configurações aparecerão na appsettings.jsno arquivo<!--, if you are developing your bot using JavaScript, these settings will appear in the .env file or the config.py file when developing with Python.
+Additionally, some settings are contained in the dynamic environment settings in Azure, all are available in the settings scope-->.

 ### <a name="settings-scope-example"></a>Exemplo de escopo das configurações
 <!--TODO P2: rewrite this with language tabs for C#/JS. -->